AAF launches Aseli Impact Capital to unlock growth for South Africa’s green MSMEs

 Yet many of these businesses struggle to access the right kind of capital.

 “Too big for grants.
 Too early for commercial debt.
 Too early, apparently, for anyone willing to back them,” Mapstone said.
-“As a sector we have been talking about the missing middle for years.
+“As a sector we have been talking about this missing middle for years, this gap that prevents promising enterprises from reaching their full potential.
 What I am proud of tonight is that we stopped talking and we built something.”

 A new approach to catalytic capital